faucet-pipeline/faucet_pipeline_rails/README.md

 The `manifest_path` is an absolute path.

+This gem also provides a Rake task `assets:precompile` that runs faucet with the `--compact --fingerprint` options.
+It can therefore be used as a drop-in replacement for the task provided by the Rails asset pipeline.
+It only works if you install your NPM dependencies to the default location (your app's `node_modules` folder).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can